HorizonBeckons/undermount-ac-esphome-thermostat/README.md

-# Undermount AC v2 - Enhanced Controller
+# Undermount AC V2 System - Enhanced Controller

 ## Overview
 This is an enhanced version of the [original Undermount AC controller](https://github.com/anthonysecco/undermount-ac-esphome-thermostat), specifically adapted for **v2 hardware** with additional safety and control improvements.